Decommission & Reaggregation Rules: DSCSA-Compliant Workflows for Serialization Integrity

 • Lineage Continuity: Reaggregated units retain original GTIN, lot/batch number, and expiration date metadata.
 Only the SSCC of the parent container and the eventTime of reaggregation are updated.

-• Audit Trail Completeness: Every state mutation logs operator ID, workstation GLN, timestamp, and system-generated hash.
-Logs must be exportable in CSV/PDF formats suitable for FDA inspections and distributor audits.
+• Audit Trail Completeness: Every state mutation logs operator ID, workstation GLN, timestamp, and a system-generated hash.
+Logs must be exportable in formats suitable for FDA inspections and distributor audits.

-• Emergency Override Protocols: Manual interventions (e.g., supervisor override during line stoppages) must require dual authentication and generate a distinct bizStep: exception_handling event that flags the transaction for post-shift reconciliation.
+• Manual Override Controls: Manual interventions (e.g., supervisor override during line stoppages) must require dual authentication and generate a distinct audit event that flags the transaction for post-shift reconciliation.

 For electronic record compliance, systems must align with the 21 CFR Part 11 Scope and Application, ensuring that audit trails are tamper-evident, chronologically ordered, and retained for the statutory minimum period.